-2.3 Calibration
+2.3 Calibration (1 June 2022)

-Purposely installed sensors, measuring instruments, and other relevant system components are to be calibrated by qualified personnel from the OEM or service provider.
+Purposely installed sensors, measuring instruments, and other relevant system components are to be calibrated by qualified personnel from the OEM or service supplier.
 Calibration records are to be maintained on the vessel with the Smart Function Operations and Maintenance Manual for future reference.